Scientists: Long-Buried Ice Age Forest Offers Climate Change Clues

 "The underwater forest is like the Garden of Eden underwater," says Christine DeLong, a paleo-climatologist at Louisiana State University.
 She says tests date the forest to be between 50,000 and 70,000 years old.

-"It's a huge deal," DeLong says."Because here we have this like perfectly preserved time capsule of an Ice Age forest."
+"It's a huge deal," DeLong says.
+"Because here we have this like perfectly preserved time capsule of an Ice Age forest."

 Most forests from that time period were bulldozed by ice sheets, or flooded by melting glaciers, she says, so having an intact forest like this is rare.